How to Build Healthier Habits

 Pro Tip: Use meditation to practice letting negative thoughts go.
 In sitting practice, you learn to breathe through habituated responses, making it easier to experiences impulses without acting on them.

-Practice noticing and connecting with positive thoughts and moments in this class, Focus Your Attention by Jay Vidyarthi, a Roundglass mindfulness coach.
+Practice noticing and connecting with positive thoughts and moments in this class, Sharpen Your Focus in 2 Minutes by Jay Vidyarthi, a Roundglass mindfulness coach.

 Step 2: Create a Morning Routine